tomastrajan/react-typescript-webpack/README.md

 of responsibilities.

 #### Container components
-Container components are fulfilling couple of responsibilities:
+Container components are handling following tasks:
-* hold current application state
+* hold current (rendered) application state
 * register model change listeners to get notified on model data change
 * retrieve actual data on model change
-* pass state to children children components through their props
+* pass state to children components through their props
 * implement calls to domain & application services

 Template of container components consist purely of other React components (no own layout or functionality).